pawanrawal/blog-hugo/content/post/welcome.md

 Sometime ago I came across this [post](https://medium.freecodecamp.com/domain-registrars-dns-and-hosting-353e4163a19#.b3jca1giu) on Medium.
 Its an excellent post which outlines the various steps needed to setup your blog.
 I will reiterate those points here for you.

-* Get a domain name - I had bought my domain from Go Daddy, but then I transferred it to namecheap because the UI is much easier to work with.
+1. I bought my domain from namecheap.com

+2. Added my site to Cloudflare

+3. Used custom DNS on Namecheap to point mysite to Cloudflare nameservers

+4. Setup Github pages - I didn't want to host the site myself, Github Pages looked simple and seemed to fit my use case.